-Whether you’re going independent or on a tour, take your time to discover the country and see things for yourself.
-This is the most important step to form your own opinion about a country (any country), especially one with such unfavorable views in the mass media.
+Whether you’re going independently or on a guided tour, take your time to discover the country and see things for yourself.
+This is the most important step to forming your own opinion about any country, especially one with such unfavorable views in the mass media.

-While independent blogs and social media have played a role in bypassing this unfavorable media by providing more honest and unbiased firsthand perspectives, I still recommend not taking our word for it.
+While independent blogs and social media have played a role in bypassing this negative media by providing more honest and unbiased firsthand perspectives.
+I still recommend not taking our word for it.

 Nothing will compare to that.